Techpera/HR-Dashboard/README.md

-# HR-Dashboard
+# HR Analytics Dashboard - Attrition Analysis
-Interactive HR Dashboard in Excel with KPIs and charts using Excel
+1)Interactive HR Dashboard in Excel with KPIs and charts to analyse employee attrition trends using Excel.
+2)TOOLS USED : Microsoft Excel